Group Fitness Instructor Insurance

 Q: I teach some classes out of my home.
 Are those covered?

-A: No. Insurance carriers would then consider your home a studio, thus requiring you purchase Fitness Studio coverage.
+A: No. Group exercise insurance carriers would then consider your home a studio, thus requiring you purchase Fitness Studio coverage.

 Q: Is anyone else covered under my policy, such as a partner, helper, or substitute?